-If you like a kitchen to stand out and really make a statement, a good place to start is with the counters.
-Besides flooring, the counters probably take up most of the real estate in the kitchen which means they have a pretty big impact on the entire room.
-My husband, Chuck, and I are currently trying to decide what we will put in our renovation house.
+If you want your kitchen to really make a statement, a good place to start is with the counters.
+Besides flooring, the counters probably take up most of the real estate in the kitchen.
+This means they have a pretty big impact on the entire room.
+My husband and I are currently trying to decide what we will put in our renovation house.
 I like kitchens that are rustic, chic or industrial.
-The house was built in 1905 so it has it’s own charm with the woodwork and some old cabinets that we hope to keep.
+There are so many kitchen countertop ideas that go well with a rustic chic style.

-I also like white and bright.
-As I started looking around for some inspiration, I came across some counters that I really like and that could fit the bill rather nicely!
+As I started looking around for some inspiration, I came across some kitchen counters that I really like and that could fit the bill rather nicely!

 These concrete counters are a look that I love!
 In fact, we just did these in our condo.
 This is from the kitchen of Chip and Joanna Gaines of HGTV’s Fixer Upper.
 And below is the counter from our kitchen at 3 inches thick:

 I’ve been very happy with my concrete counters but I am very careful with them.
 You cannot place anything hot on them…..which I have never been in the habit of doing anyway, even with granite.
 Also, they are supposed to scratch easier than granite.
 We haven’t had a problem so far but again I’m still a little afraid of them and treat them with kid gloves.
 I do think though that the nature of concrete is a little more rustic so a scratch or two maybe would enhance the look.
 I’m sure I will find out!

 Another element I love is wood!
 So, butcher block counters are another favorite.
 I especially like butcher block with white cabinets and of course found some fantastic examples.